6 Questions to Ask When Hiring a Commercial Real Estate Content Writer for Your Firm

 Question 3: "How do you approach translating complex financial or market concepts (e.g., cap rate compression, IRR, 1031 exchanges) into clear, engaging content for our target audience(s)?"

-Since CRE content can be complex, this question enables you to evaluate a writer’s communication skills, their understanding of the niche and audience, and how they effectively explain difficult concepts to readers without oversimplifying them.
+Since CRE content can be complex, this question enables you to evaluate a writer’s communication skills, their understanding of the niche and audience, and their ability to explain difficult concepts to readers without oversimplifying them.

 Explanation of cap rate compression - written by a generalist